carlssonnp/test-another-remote-/README.md

 <img src="http://www.ibm.com/developerworks/library/os-datascience/figure1.png" width="300" height="300">

-Complete the simulation challenges in the following order, from the top to the bottom. **This is a linear sequence of steps, not a choose your own adventure.**  To speed up the processess it is recommended that you run through the steps marked *essential* in your first go around.
-Then tackle those marked as *advanced*.
+Complete the simulation challenges in the following order, from the top to the bottom. **This is a linear sequence of steps, not a choose your own adventure.**

 Every simulation challenge is meant to be answered with a Pull Request (PR) to be reviewed and discussed with your Guardian.